tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ###  Error Alerts

 Error handling in the TLS Handshake Protocol is very simple.
-When an error is detected, the detecting party sends a message to the other party.
+When an error is detected, the detecting party sends a message to its peer.
 Upon transmission or receipt of a fatal alert message, both parties immediately close the connection.
 Servers and clients MUST forget any session-identifiers, keys, and secrets associated with a failed connection.
 Thus, any connection